 Casa Güell

-Casa Güell gets lost when you Google it because the name, so obvious, takes us to the iconic palaces in the center of Barcelona dedicated to tourists when we Barcelonans, who are fed up with them, are looking for more houses like this one: authentic restaurants in neighborhoods like Poblenou with local cuisine carefully prepared and designed for locals.
-More Casas Güell, less Palaus Güell.
+Casa Güell is hard to find on Google because the name, so obvious, leads us to the iconic palaces in central Barcelona catering to tourists, while we locals—who are already fed up with them—are looking for more places like this: authentic neighborhood restaurants like the one in Poblenou, with carefully crafted local cuisine designed for the locals.
+More Casa Güells, fewer Palau Güells.

-Opened in front of the Beckett, Cada Güell also opens all its doors to create a restaurant that embraces the neighborhood and is filled with neighbors who took less than a week to discover its croquette of idiazabal and Iberian veil, one of the best, if you ask us.
-All the combinations of the chef Jordi, cook of the traveled ones, look for that, strong and powerful flavors.
-His interest in adding eggs or truffles to the dishes to increase their unctuousness proves it.
+Located across from the Beckett, Casa Güell also opens its doors wide to create a restaurant that embraces the neighborhood and fills up with locals who took less than a week to discover its Idiazabal and Iberian ham croquette—one of the best, if you ask us.
+All the combinations by Chef Jordi, a well-traveled cook, aim for that: strong, powerful flavors.
+His penchant for adding egg or truffles to dishes to enhance their richness speaks to this.

-For the before (which is what many come to fill this place where you breathe joy), vermouth and sausages level (eye the cured tongue) and dessert flan, along with croquette, the other star of the house.
-In short, all good.
+For the pre-dinner (which is what many come for, filling this place where joy is in the air), vermouth and top-notch cured meats (note the cured tongue) and for dessert, flan, along with the croquette, the other star of the house.
+In short, everything is great.

 📍Carrer de Castella, 1, Sant Martí